adamdjbrett/nabpr/_posts/2018-05-22-nabpr-meeting-38-agenda.md

 11:55 _Welcome from the Executive Secretary_.
 Daniel Mynatt

-12:00 _Recognition of the Outgoing Senior Editor, PRSt_..
+12:00 _Recognition of the Outgoing Senior Editor, PRSt_.
 Doug Weaver

-12:05 _Introduction of the Dissertation Scholarship Award_ .
+12:05 _Introduction of the Dissertation Scholarship Award_.
 Doug Weaver

 12:10 _Recognition of Previous Dissertation Scholarship Award Recipients_.
 Daniel Mynatt